edinvucinic/-MyBank-Balance-Tracker/README.md

 For any feedback or issues related to the app, please submit an issue.
 This app is work in progress and  it will be slightly modified.

-Thank you for exploring our Bank Balance Tracker App!
-We aim to provide a user-friendly banking experience through this simple yet effective web application.
+Thank you for exploring Bank Balance Tracker App!